microsoft/FluidFramework/BREAKING.md

 ```

 #### Deprecation of AgentScheduler in the container registry and instantiation of the _scheduler
 Finally, the automatic addition to the registry and creation of the `AgentScheduler` with ID `_scheduler` is deprecated and will also be removed in an upcoming release.
-To prepare for this, you can proactively opt-out of the built-in by using the `IContainerRuntimeOptions` option `omitAgentSchedulerAndLeaderElection` in your calls to `Container.load` or in the constructor of your `BaseContainerRuntimeFactory` or `ContainerRuntimeFactoryWithDefaultDataStore`.
+To prepare for this, you can proactively opt-out of the built-in by turning off the `IContainerRuntimeOptions` option `addGlobalAgentSchedulerAndLeaderElection` in your calls to `Container.load` or in the constructor of your `BaseContainerRuntimeFactory` or `ContainerRuntimeFactoryWithDefaultDataStore`.

 For backwards compat with documents created prior to this change, you'll need to ensure the `AgentSchedulerFactory.registryEntry` is present in the container registry.
 You can add it explicitly in your calls to `Container.load` or in the constructor of your `BaseContainerRuntimeFactory` or `ContainerRuntimeFactoryWithDefaultDataStore`.
-The examples below show how to opt-in to the new behavior while maintaining backward-compat with documents that were created with a built-in `AgentScheduler`.
+The examples below show how to opt-out of the built-in while maintaining backward-compat with documents that were created with a built-in `AgentScheduler`.

 ```typescript
 const runtime = await ContainerRuntime.load(